Islamic Banking Definition:

 Banking is a concept that has been used in our society in different form and shapes.
 The history of banking is as old as 2000 BC when there were trading system and the gold coins.
-There are different banking systems in the world but the most famous ones are conventional banking and the Islamic banking.
+There are different banking systems in the world but the most famous ones are Islamic and conventional banking.
 The main function of conventional bank can be summed up in one sentence: The banks borrow to lend.
 They borrow in the form of deposits and lend this money to earn interest.
 In contrary, Islamic banking system is based on the principle of partnership.
-In Islamic banking, the shareholders, the depositors and the borrowers-all would participate on profit-loss sharing basis.
-Here you will get the complete information about what is Islamic banking, how does Islamic banking work, and is Islamic banking really Islamic?
+Here is the Islamic banking definition: “The shareholders, the depositors and the borrowers-all would participate in an asset or business, on profit-loss sharing basis”.
+Here you will get complete information about what is Shariah banking?

-Islamic Banking Concepts in Early Ages of Islam:
+Shariah Banking in Early Ages of Islam:

 In the Middle Ages, exchange and business activity in the Muslim world depended on Islamic rules as account standards, and these thoughts spread all through Spain, Baltic States, and Mediterranean, giving a portion of the premise to western standards.
-From the 1960s to 1970s, the modern world accepted the Islamic banking system.
+From the 1960s to 1970s, the modern world accepted the system.

 How Does Islamic Banking Work?

-Is Islamic Banking Really Islamic?
+Is Islamic Banking System Really Islamic?

 Yes it is, if it is being practiced on the basis of rules and regulations defined by Islamic laws.
 In case any organization is not following the rules defined in Quran, Hadith, Ijma or Qayas, they are not allowed to claim themselves an Islamic bank.
 To lessen hazard, the bank just affirmed around 40% of its business credit applications, yet the default proportion was zero.